 On 26th and 29th June 1895 the Bristol Mercury and Daily Post carried articles concerning the Vicarage in Thornbury.
 Both articles concerned a bazaar held during that weekend that was to raise funds for a new Vicarage.
 They explained that “the scheme for providing a new building was taken in hand about eighteen months ago and was forced on the parishioners by the previous Vicarage having been condemned as insanitary and unsuitable for the accommodation required of it”.
 We found this emphasis on the need for the new Vicarage arising from the short comings of the old one very interesting.
 We had previously been told by more than one source that the old Vicarage was destroyed by fire and this was why the new one was built.
 We have found no record of such a fire in the newspapers of the period and would like to hear more on this subject.

 The plans for the new Vicarage were drawn up by the Diocesan surveyor Frederick W Waller.
 The new house was to be built of local sandstone and roofed with Brosley tiles.
 The newspaper reports of 1895 went on to say that as Christ Church no longer had an income from the tithes of Thornbury it was felt unreasonable to expect the College to foot the bill entirely for this new building.
 The problem was dealt with by public conscription.
 The total cost of the project was to be £1695 5s.
 The subscription list was headed by the Dean and Chapter of Christ Church Oxford who gave £300.
 Stafford Howard and W O Maclaine gave £100 each.
 The Vicar of the time Rev H B Hodgson gave £50 as did Earl Ducie.
 An ecclesiastical charity (Warneford) gave £450 and the Diocesan Association £80.
 In all by June 1895 £1480 10s 6d had been “promised”.
 There were to be a series of events to raise the balance, including a bazaar.
 The resulting building was the impressive house shown at the top of this page.
-On the right we have a photograph of the rear of the Vicarage.

 The bazaar in June 1895 which was opened by the Countess of Carnarvon in the grounds of Thornbury Castle must have been one of the social highlights in Thornbury but smaller events to raise funds to pay for the vicarage continued.
 In November 1895 “the elite of the neighbourhood” apparently gathered in the Cossham Hall for a concert which included a choir of 36 people singing the cantata “The Wreck of the Hesperus” with the Rev C. R. Ward of Falfield conducting.